The persuasive speech outline below uses the 5 step pattern called Monroe's Motivated Sequence.

 The ideal outcome of this step is the audience saying to themselves: 'Yes.
 This is possible, practical and sensible.'

 In this step the audience 'experiences' the solution.
-They see (feel, hear, taste...) what will happen if they do as you are suggesting.
-They may also see what will happen if they don't do as you are suggesting.
+They see (feel, hear, taste...) what will happen if they do as you are suggesting contrasted against what will happen if they don't do as you are suggesting.

 What you want folk thinking as you conclude this step is: 'I can see that this would be good for me.'